openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 | `connectMaxTries`               |          | integer | `1`                | How many times we try to establish the connection.
 Should be at least 1.                                                                   |
 | `connectTimeoutMillis`          |          | integer | `10000`            | The maximum time that is waited when establishing the connection.
 Value of zero means thatsystem/OS default is respected.
 In milliseconds. |

-With the exception of `id` parameters should be equal to all `serial` things sharing the same `port`.
+With the exception of `id` parameters should be equal for all `serial` things sharing the same `port`.

 These parameters have conservative defaults, meaning that they should work for most users.
 In some cases when extreme performance is required (e.g. poll period below 10ms), one might want to decrease the delay parameters, especially `timeBetweenTransactionsMillis`.